Primary

 Maintain the wide snatch grip throughout and focus on keeping the bar close as it travels past your knees.
 Drive through the floor and achieve full triple extension before any arm bend.
 The shrug should be violent at the top.
 Use straps if grip limits your pulling.

-Want Snatch Pull in your program?
+See where Snatch Pull fits in your weekly plan

 Set up with wide snatch grip on the barbell.